igorski/pinball-schminball/README.md

 ## TODO

 * add full-screen button
+* asset preloader should load all assets in table list
 * on occasion ball goes up the ramp left from the flippers (use invisible "pusher")
 * activate throttling by default?